Blockchain.com: Founding (2011-2014)

+Formal establishment, expansion (2014-2019)

 In 2014, Peter Smith joined the founding team as its CEO.
 The three founders, Reeves, Cary and Smith, worked from Reeves' flat in York and formally established the company when bitcoin investor Roger Ver provided initial funding.
 By October 2014, it had 2.3 million consumer wallets and raised $30.5 million in its first external fundraising round, with investors including Lightspeed Venture Partners and Mosaic Ventures.
 This was the biggest round of financing in the digital currency sector at that time.
 The World Economic Forum named the company as one of 2016's "Technology Pioneers".
 In 2017, the company carried out a second round of fundraising.
 It closed $40 million in funding that June and the company was valued at $280 million.

 In 2018, Blockchain started selling services for institutional cryptocurrency.
+In mid-2018, the company acquired Tsukemen, an app-development startup company based in San Francisco.
 In July 2019, Blockchain.com launched its cryptocurrency exchange and promoted it as faster than others.

+International growth and Three Arrows Capital exposure (2020-2026)
-In September 2020, the company joined the Coalition for App Fairness which aims to negotiate for better conditions for the inclusion of apps in app stores.
-In mid-2018, the company acquired Tsukemen, an app-development startup company based in San Francisco.

-In 2020 the company had 31 million users and as of 2021, there were 65 million Blockchain.com wallets and 28% of bitcoin transactions since 2012 were initiated or received by a Blockchain.com wallet.
+In 2020, Blockchain.com had 31 million users and in September 2020, the company joined the Coalition for App Fairness which aims to negotiate for better conditions for the inclusion of apps in app stores.
+As of 2021, there were 65 million Blockchain.com wallets and 28% of bitcoin transactions since 2012 were initiated or received by a Blockchain.com wallet.
 In February 2021, Blockchain.com raised a $120 million funding round from investors including Moore Strategic Ventures, Kyle Bass, Access Industries, Rovida Advisors, Lightspeed Venture Partners, GV, Lakestar, and Eldridge.
 Including previous venture capital funding rounds, the company had raised $190 million altogether.
 One month later, the company announced a further $300 million fundraising round.
 One-third of the amount raised was funded by investment firm Baillie Gifford which invested $100 million.
 Based on the fundraising round, the company was valued at $5.2 billion.

 In 2022, Blockchain.com's CEO wrote to shareholders informing them that Three Arrows Capital rapidly becoming insolvent meant a default impact of approximately $270 million worth of cryptocurrency and US dollar loans to Blockchain.com.
 The firm laid off 25% of its staff, about 150 people, on July 21.
+In that same year, Blockchain.com partnered with the Dallas Cowboys, which became the first NFL team to add a digital currency platform as a sponsor.